niteshpolicy29/game/PERFORMANCE.md

 The game is well-optimized for 60 FPS gameplay on modern hardware.
 Key optimizations include:

 1. Static physics bodies for platforms
-2. Texture caching and reuse
+2. Texture caching and reuse (candy ball, marshmallow, enemies)
 3. Efficient collision detection
 4. Tween-based animations
 5. Proper memory cleanup
+6. Conditional physics (buoyancy only in marshmallow form)
+7. Particle cleanup after transformation effects

-Performance is stable with room for future enhancements like object pooling and sprite atlases if needed for larger levels or more complex gameplay.
+Performance is stable across the 8220-unit world with 8 enemies and 30+ platforms.
+The marshmallow transformation mechanic adds minimal overhead due to conditional physics application.
+Room for future enhancements like object pooling and sprite atlases if needed for larger levels or more complex gameplay.